News & Updates

 James A. Ferguson Emerging Infectious Diseases Fellowship Program

-The Dr. James A. Ferguson Emerging Infectious Diseases Fellowship Program is a Centers for Disease Control and Prevention (CDC) funded nine week summer program providing educational and professional development opportunities for students from underrepresented populations defined by the federal government (http://www.cdc.gov/minorityhealth/ExecutiveOrders.html) and those interested in addressing health disparities related to infectious diseases.
+The Dr. James A. Ferguson Emerging Infectious Diseases Fellowship Program is a Centers for Disease Control and Prevention (CDC)-funded, nine-week summer program providing educational and professional development opportunities for students from underrepresented populations as defined by the federal government (http://www.cdc.gov/minorityhealth/ExecutiveOrders.html) and those interested in addressing health disparities related to infectious diseases.

-The program begins May 27, 2013, with an orientation at Kennedy Krieger Institute in Baltimore, Maryland that focuses on research design, infectious diseases, urban health issues, and other health equity topics.
-(Students assigned to CDC will have their CDC orientation in Atlanta on Thursday and Friday of the first week.)
-During the remaining eight weeks of the program, students receive mentored research and professional development experiences at the CDC in Atlanta, Georgia or in Baltimore, Maryland at Kennedy Krieger Institute, Johns Hopkins Medical Institutions, Bloomberg School of Public Health, or the Maryland Department of Health and Mental Hygiene.
+The program begins May 26, 2014 with an orientation at Kennedy Krieger Institute in Baltimore, MD that focuses on research design, infectious diseases, urban health issues, and other health equity topics.
+(Students assigned to CDC will have an orientation in Atlanta on Thursday and Friday of the first week.)
+During the remaining 8 weeks of the program, students receive mentored research and professional development experiences at the CDC in Atlanta, GA or in Baltimore at Kennedy Krieger Institute, Johns Hopkins Medical Institutions, Bloomberg School of Public Health, or the Maryland Department of Health and Mental Hygiene (DHMH).
 The Ferguson Fellowship is contingent on federal funding.

 - Sponsorship to attend a national scientific meeting following abstract submission

 - Sponsored membership in the American Public Health Association (APHA)

 Students accepted into this fellowship are expected to:

 - Attend weekly public health summer seminars and periodic distance sessions during the academic year

 - Develop and present their research or infectious diseases public health topic at the Fellowship Program Symposia at the end of the summer session

 - Submit an abstract to a national scientific meeting